jagrat7/YES/README.md

-# 🎯 YES! - Life-Changing Challenge App - Silly hackathon submission
+# 🎯 YES! - Silly hackathon submission

 > **Say YES to new experiences and transform your life, one challenge at a time!** 🚀 vibe